kborling/angular-mode/README.md

 Tired of manually updating import paths when moving files around and wasting a bunch of time?
 Me too!

-Now you can do it in seconds by using `M-x angular-refactor-move-directory` to move an entire directory of angular files or `M-x angular-refactor-move-entity` to move a specific file (and associated spec file if it exists) to the destination of your choosing.
+Now you can do it in seconds by using `M-x angular-refactor-move-directory` (`C-c a r d`) to move an entire directory of angular files or `M-x angular-refactor-move-entity` (`C-c a r e`) to move a specific file (and associated spec file if it exists) to the destination of your choosing.

 Upon move, every import path that references the moved files will automatically update to the new path.
 If you have a preference on using `relative` vs. `absolute`, you can customize `angular-import-path-style` (defaults to `relative`) by using the customize interface or by adding this to your config: